sts10/tidy/readme.markdown

 ### An even more strict "line"

 If we go by [a 1951 Claude Shannon paper](https://www.princeton.edu/~wbialek/rome/refs/shannon_51.pdf), each letter in English actually only gives 2.62 bits of entropy.
-Users can see if their generated word list falls about or below this line by using the `-A`/`--attributes` flag.
+Users can see if their generated word list falls above this line by using the `-A`/`--attributes` flag.

 ## Language limitations